 Sporting Rifle: The rifles will be single shot, exposed hammer, breech loading, original or similar to those developed prior to 1896.
 Front sight blade or globe.
 Rear sight open, peep or soule type.
 Metallic cartridges loaded with black powder, black powder substitute or smokeless powder and all lead bullets only.
 Calibers of .375 or larger.
 Not allowed: Slings, Schuetzen type rifles, jacketed or metal gas check bullets, telescopic sights.

 Military Rifles: Original or true reproduction.
 All external parts must be of the type originally issued including sights.
 Single shot, exposed hammer, breech loading, all lead bullets only.
 Caliber must be as originally issued.
-Black powder only in the military class.
-No smokeless powder in this class.
+Black or smokeless powder.

 Muzzle loading Rifle: Percussion, flintlock (wheel lock or matchlock as well) rifle with exposed hammer or firing mechanism.
 Open or peep rear sight, blade or hooded front sight.
 No scopes.
 Lead bullet or round ball of 36 caliber or larger.
 Black powder or substitutes only.
 No smokeless powder in this class.
 No slings.
 No plastic sabots.
 No modern “in line“ rifles.

 Cowboy Action Rifle: Lever or pump action, smokeless or black powder.
 Must be of a pistol caliber.
 Not allowed: Win 50-110, 45/70 Govt, etc.